 1 pinch of nutmeg

-One last tip: the dough can be baked in the oven a day in advance, or can be placed in special bags for food and then frozen.
-At the time of need must be put into the boiling broth still frozen.
+Dough can be baked in the oven a day in advance, or can be placed in special bags for food and then frozen.
+When you want to cook it, be put straight into the boiling broth still frozen.